btcpayserver/btcpayserver-doc/ConnectWallet.md

 BTCPay is a non-custodial software, which means that all the funds received to your store, will end up directly into your connected wallet.

-*Note: A [private key](https://en.bitcoin.it/wiki/Private_key) (xprv) is **never** required for receiving money to a BTCPay wallet.
+*Note: A [private key](https://en.bitcoin.it/wiki/Private_key) (xprv) is **never** required for receiving money on-chain to your BTCPay wallet.
 The software needs a public key (xpubkey) which is a watch-only wallet token.
 The xpubkey allows BTCPay to generate a new address each time a new invoice is generated.
 It enables users to observe the wallet balance and transactions without having to share their private key.*

 To manage the funds received to your BTCPay wallet, you can use an [internal BTCPay Wallet](Wallet.md) or an external wallet.
 We recommend that you use internal wallet, since it's connected to your full node and does not leak information to third-parties.
 If you're using an external wallet, we recommend that you use the wallet which: